 Although Bay Port was settled in the early 1860s, the small community was an agricultural rather than a fishing center for the “Thumb” area of Michigan.
-Some fishermen did work the Saginaw Bay, but without a good transportation system, their catch could only be locality marketed.
-With the arrival of the railroad in 1886, however, commercial fishing for a broader market became a viable industry.
+Some fishermen did work the Saginaw Bay, but without a good transportation system, their catch could only be locally marketed.
+With the railroad’s arrival in 1886, however, commercial fishing for a broader market became a viable industry.

 Attracted by the rail system established in the Bay Port area, Charles Gillingham and his family moved their fishing operations from North Island to the mainland.
-Setting up equipment and storage sheds out on an artificially created peninsula, the family soon developed a fishing district perfect for the unloading of boats and the processing and shipping of fish.
+Setting up equipment and storage sheds out on an artificially created peninsula, the family soon developed a fishing district perfect for unloading boats and processing and shipping fish.

 Following Gillingham’s lead, local investors established the Bay Port Fish Company on the east side of the peninsula in 1895.
 Both enterprises rapidly expanded as they developed the district and added to their fishing fleets.

 The Boom Days of Bay Port’s Fish Operations